DECEMBER 15, 2024

 Business models for Electronic Money Institutions:

-- Neobanks with the capacity to issue their payment cards and manage the processing, along with personalized IBAN codes for SEPA payments.
+- Neobanks have the capacity to issue their payment cards and manage the processing, along with personalized IBAN codes for SEPA payments.

 - Fintechs and neobanks embed payment services into customers’ non-financial experiences.